masak/bel/README.md

 ## ...but is it fast?

-*Performance* refers to our expectations of a program executing a task efficiently;
-given a long list and a request to look up its millionth element, it will make a difference whether that lookup is indexed (like with arrays) or linear (like with linked lists).

 *Make it work, make it right, make it fast.* &mdash; Kent Beck

-It's possible to make Bel run reasonably fast, using various optimizations under the hood.
+This Bel implementation won't be usable in practice until it runs reasonably fast, using various optimizations under the hood.
 Here is a brief summary:

 * **Fast global lookup** (Complete, #194).
 A lot of time was saved in the test suite by turning the global lookup table into a hash under the hood.